Getting help with your taxes

 Many Canadians, in recognition of their limited understanding of the tax system, will utilize the services of professionals for help.
-I am a strong advocate of getting help and advice so here’s a few thoughts to help you find the right advice.
+I am a strong advocate of getting help and advice so here are a few thoughts to help you find the right advice.

 The first thing to consider is whether you need help with tax preparation, tax planning or both.

 There is a big difference between tax preparation and tax planning.
 Every spring, Canadians start getting ready to file their income tax returns.
 It is at this time of year when we assemble our receipts to figure out how much we earned and how much we will have to pay as a result.
 It’s tough to do any sort of strategic planning because everything has already happened.